 Robert Metaxatos, Counselor

-Robert Metaxatos is a rising junior at the College of William & Mary majoring in English and Sociology.
+Robert Metaxatos is a rising junior at William & Mary majoring in English and Sociology.
 He has participated in research in gender studies, written for an academic conference, served as Undersecretary of Academic Affairs, and is a peer reviewer for the campus’s sociology journal.
 Soon he will undertake an exciting study abroad opportunity at Oxford University in literary theory.
 In addition, as a member of APO service group, Robert is always wondering about the meaning of service and community engagement.
 He is very much looking forward to serving as a counselor on the Leadership by Design team and learning from participants new and nuanced understandings of social justice.
 In his free time, you will find him reading, questioning, and listening (or playing basketball)!

 Asia Randolph, Counselor